blackboard/anthologydevdocs/docs/REST APIs/Learn/Sandbox/developer-ami.md

 ### Get the Blackboard REST and LTI Developer AMI

-The easiest way to find the Developer AMI is by searching the Amazon Marketplace for Learn.
+The easiest way to find the Developer AMI is by using the link above or searching the Amazon Marketplace for Learn.
 The results show all of the currently available AMIs.
 Given the cadence or releases, you should locate the Learn instance you want.

-Use the Blackboard REST and LTI Developer AMI
+### Use the Blackboard REST and LTI Developer AMI
 Before you begin, you must have an Amazon AWS account.
 If you do not have an AWS account you will need to create one.
 The steps to set up an AMI are typically as follows.

 - Subscribe to the AMI